 2) Bring a book and mp3 player

 As backpacking tips go, this might sound fairly obvious but solo travel can be lonely and bus, plane and train journeys can be long and will certainly seem much longer if you don’t have anything to kill time with.
 You can get by easily enough without a mobile phone or laptop when your travelling but there’ll be times when you need something to keep you entertained.
-Don’t forget to charge your mp3 player before long journeys!
+So ahead of that never-ending bus journey when you’re backpacking Myanmar or that long-haul flight across continents, don’t forget to charge your mp3 player!

 3) Don’t be afraid to do things alone